AdobeDocs/campaign-classic.en/help/social/using/creating-a-facebook-application.md

    ![](assets/social_fb_terms_of_services.png)

-## Creating a Facebook type web application {#creating-a-facebook-type-web-application}
+## Create a Facebook type web application {#creating-a-facebook-type-web-application}

 The Adobe Campaign Facebook application lets you display personalized content in your Facebook application.
 For each Facebook application, you need to create a web application in Adobe Campaign.
 To create a Facebook web application, proceed as follows: